WormBase/wb-search/README.md

 ## (Optional) Build and deploy search *manually*
-_Not recommended except for development and troubleshooting_
+_This is not recommended but can be useful for development and troubleshooting_

 ### Step 0: Start Elasticsearch
 #### Start Elasticsearch from our custom Docker image for Elasticsearch
 ```
-cd wb-search/
+$ cd wb-search/
-make docker-build-aws-es
+$ make docker-build-aws-es
-make docker-run-aws-es
+$ make docker-run-aws-es
 ```
 An Elasticsearch will be started at http://localhost:9200